Project Title

 🎯 What Was Achieved

-The RoadEye system successfully demonstrates a complete smart motorcycle safety solution by integrating multiple hardware and software components into a unified platform.
+The RoadEye system successfully demonstrates a complete smart motorcycle safety solution by integrating hardware, firmware, mobile software, and cloud services into a unified platform.

 Key achievements include: